Perl string quotation operators (q, qq, qr and qx)

 that ${^PREMATCH}, ${^MATCH}, ${^POSTMATCH} will be defined.

-o Compile pattern only once.
+o Compile the pattern only once.

 The qx operator (backquote) example: